Key takeaways

-Steps for setting successful DEI goals
+Steps to build successful DEI goals

-You can set and begin working toward DEI objectives with the following steps.
+You can set and begin working toward DEI objectives with the following steps:

 1. Conduct a baseline assessment